-Disclosure of information on the total compensation paid during the last fiscal year to any senior officer, or to any other officer included in the aggregate, is available upon request.
+Required senior officer compensation information is included in the Association's Annual Meeting Information Statement mailed to all stockholders.
+The Annual Meeting Information Statement is also available for public inspection at the Association office.
+Disclosure of information on the total compensation paid during the last fiscal year to any senior officer, or to any other officer included, is available and will be disclosed to shareholders upon request.